UNIVERSITY OF CHILE

 TERMS OF REFERENCE

-To work with WHO/PAHO in the development of education and training in midwifery.
+As requested by PAHO/WHO, provide support in the development of training models and training in midwifery.

 This institution is a member of the